tpinotti/dybde/README.md

 # dybde
-fast depth of coverage estim on short-read mappable regions of Y-chromosome
+fast estimator of depth of coverage on short-read mappable regions of Y-chromosome